SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Introduction

-The solution we propose in this paper allows the sound verification of stateful programs even if the verified program is linked with unverified code and references are dynamically shared.
+The solution we propose in this paper allows the sound verification of stateful \fstar{} programs even if the verified program is linked with unverified code and references are dynamically shared.
 Our solution builds on the idea that being shareable is a monotonic property of references, meaning that it can be treated as a logical invariant once it is established.
 Instead of tracking precisely which references cross the verified-unverified boundary, we overapproximate by adding a computationally irrelevant labeling mechanism in which fresh references are labeled as \ls{private}, and that allows the user to dynamically label a reference as \ls{shareable}, which is permanent.
 Our overapproximation is sound since we statically verify that only references that are labeled as \ls{shareable} can cross into unverified code.
 In our example, this requires the user to add the following calls to \ls{label_shareable}:

-We also maintain a global invariant on the heap stating that shareable references always point only to other shareable references---preventing one from accidentally pointing a shareable reference to a not shareable reference (\EG the original \ls{r:=alloc 1} would not be allowed on line \ref{line:safe_prog:alloc_share} because the fresh reference returned by \ls{alloc 1} is labeled \ls{private}).
-The labels simplify specifying what the unverified code can do---it can modify only \ls{shareable} references---which allows preserving the properties of private references.
-Using this solution, one is able to prove the assertion in the example above, since \ls{secret} is labeled \ls{private}.
-This property is guaranteed even when linked with unverified code.
+To correctly overapproximate, we also maintain a global invariant on the heap stating that shareable references always point only to other shareable references---preventing one from accidentally pointing a shareable reference to a not shareable reference (\EG the original \ls{r:=alloc 1} would not be allowed on line \ref{line:safe_prog:alloc_share} because the fresh reference returned by \ls{alloc 1} is labeled \ls{private}).
+The labels simplify specifying what the unverified code can do---it can modify only \ls{shareable} references---which allows preserving the properties of private references (\EG one is able to prove the assertion on line \ref{line:safe_prog:assert} since \ls{secret} is labeled \ls{private}).

+Note that we have only one notion of references for which we keep track of how the labels change dynamically.